 To prepare this ful medames recipe you’ll need basic pantry and fridge staples.
 You probably have everything you need to make this right now!

 - Fava Beans: I recommend using canned fava beans (red or brown).
-You can of course boil your own dried fava beans, but why bother if you can just crack a can open?
+Look for the cans with small fava beans.
+The larger variety of fava beans is not as tender.
+You can of course boil your own dried beans, but why bother if you can just used canned beans?

 - Olive oil: Use good quality extra virgin olive oil.
 Don’t skimp here and use the cheap stuff.
 Now would be a good time to use the fancy olive oil you got for your birthday.